xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>The suffix of the hook will vary depending on the value being filtered.
-For example, minimum, maximum, multiple_of, editable.</p>
+The suffix of the hook will vary depending on the value being filtered.
+For example, minimum, maximum, multiple_of, editable.

 ### Parameters